gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 ---
-title: Wordpress
+title: Integrate Beyond Identity Passwordless Authentication into NextAuth
-sidebar_position: 6
+sidebar_position: 1
 ---

-# Integrate Beyond Identity Passwordless Authentication into Wordpress
+# Integrate with NextAuth

-This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a Wordpress site.
+This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a NextAuth site.

 This guide will cover:
 * How to configure Beyond Identity as an Identity Provider
-* How to install the required Wordpress plugins to support an OpenID Connect (OIDC) integration
+* How to install the required NextAuth plugins to support an OpenID Connect (OIDC) integration
-* How to configure the OIDC Wordpress plugin
+* How to configure the OIDC NextAuth plugin

 ## Prerequisites

 Before continuing, make sure that the following prerequisites have been met:
-  * Ensure that you have a live Wordpress site running and administrator privileges to install and configure a plugin
+  * Ensure that you have a live NextAuth site running and administrator privileges to install and configure a plugin
-  * Access to a Beyond Identity tenant and its admin console.
-If necessary, sign up for a tenant at https://www.beyondidentity.com/developers/signup
+  * Access to a Beyond Identity tenant and its admin console

 ## Set up Beyond Identity as an Identity Provider